Groxx/PubSub/README.md

 * Hierarchical events, instead of "namespaces" (which mimic CSS classes, so really aren't namespaces at all)!
 * No jQuery dependency!

-Why am I picking on HFP's implementation?
-It's the one I found when I was looking for eventing systems.
-No other reason!
-They even admit it was "Rewritten blindly." so this is meant in no way to be a dig at their skills.

 ### Downsides compared HFP's:
 * None!
 * Literally.